-I have railed against charlatans who claim that they have the easy way to prevent or cure cancer.
-Generally, these snake oil salesmen try to convince you that they have some miraculous food, supplement, spiritual energy, and on and on, that can either kill cancer in its tracks.
-Or keep them from even growing in your body.
-But their claims are nearly always absent real compelling scientific evidence.
+I have railed against pseudoscientific charlatans who claim that they have the easy way to prevent or cure cancer.
+Generally, these snake oil salesmen try to convince you that they have some miraculous food, supplement, spiritual energy, and on and on, that can either kill cancer in its tracks or keep them from even growing in your body.
+Of course, none of their claims are actually supported by robust science.
+On the other hand, real science has 12 evidence-based methods to actually prevent cancer.

-Or like avoiding GMO containing foods prevents cancer.
+What about avoiding GMO foods because they cause cancer?
 Again, studies show that GMO foods have no effect on cancers.
-Oh, one more thing–bananas don’t have tumor necrosis factor, and the yellow fruit can’t prevent or cure cancer (but that doesn’t mean that they aren’t delicious).
+Oh, one more thing – bananas don’t have tumor necrosis factor, and the yellow fruit can’t prevent or cure cancer (but that doesn’t mean that they aren’t delicious).

-Despite the absolute lack of evidence that supplements, kale, bananas, or drinking the pure waters of a glacial fed stream (which may not be an option with climate change), there are some things that can be done to reduce your risk (see what I did there–no absolutes, just management of risks) of cancer.
+Despite the absolute lack of evidence that supplements, kale, bananas, or drinking the pure waters of a glacial fed stream (which may not be an option with climate change), there are only a few things that can be done to manage your overall risk of cancer.

 What is cancer?

 Simply, cancer is a disease in which cells of the body grow in an uncontrolled way, forming a tumor that may spread to different parts of the body.
-There are around 250 types of cancer, though the exact number is not precisely known, since some cancers may be related to others, or may not be cancers at all.
-But 250 is a good average.
+There are around 200 types of cancer, though the exact number is not precisely known, since some cancers may be related to others, or may not be cancers at all.
+But 200 is a good number.

 All cancers are caused by mutations in the DNA of cells in the body.
 Most of the time, cells deal with these mutations by “fixing” the DNA.
 Or the mutation is so serious that the cell simply dies (it’s really one cell, and cells die in your body constantly).
 If the mutated cell lives and divides, the body has immune defenses against most mutations–so it’s gone before you would even know that it’s there.